AmeshPahalagama/custom_facedetection/README.md

 - 🖼 Select and delete faces using thumbnail previews
 - 🧠 Face embedding using **FaceNet**, detection with **MTCNN**
 - 🖥 Simple and intuitive GUI with Tkinter

 ---
+## Enhance Accuracy

+          - Train a seperate model if you have a huge data set and work with "Nethmi_Custom" code
+          - Increase the number of images that will be captured at **Add Face** (Initially set to 200 here)
+          - Adjust the threshold accuracy using "Trial and Error"

+---
 ## 🧰 Requirements